-Increasing the WB LT Lane length to 340’ plus 100’ taper is shown to have improved queue in the AM
+WB LT lane should be a minimum 425’ in length plus 50’ of taper based on Sim Traffic Queue analysis for 40 mph design speed.

-WB RT lane should be XXX feet in length plus 100 feet of taper based on design speed of XX mph.
+WB RT lane should be a minimum 260’ in length plus 50’ of taper based on Sim Traffic Queue analysis for 40 mph design speed.

-NB RT Lane length should be XXX’ plus 100’ of taper
+NB RT Lane length should be a minimum 415’ plus 100’ of taper for 60 mph design speed.

 Additional recommendation is to increase Green time on SBL/WBL to improve overall delay and LOS in AM